 Hamilton Pool Preserve

 Hamilton Pool Preserve is arguably the most scenic spot at the outskirts of Austin due to a beautiful cave and a 50-ft (15-m) waterfall.
-Located in a 30-minute drive west of Austin, this natural pool was formed by erosion thousands of years ago.
+Located 30-minutes west of Austin by car, this natural pool was formed by erosion thousands of years ago.
 A 232 -acre (0.94 sq. km) preserve surrounds Hamilton Creek and a box canyon.
 Hamilton Pool is one of the most popular swimming holes near Austin and can get quite crowded during weekends.
 Water temperature in the summer is about 50°F (10°C).
 You have to make a reservation on the preserve's website to visit the pool.

 McKinney Falls State Park is one of the best hiking destinations of the Hill Country, located in just 10 miles (16 km) from the city.
 You can have a day full of hiking and relaxation in the waters of Onion Creek and its beautiful pools.
 It's also possible to stay in the park overnight, as there are about 80 campsites.
 A 641-acre (2.6-sq. km) park's highlight is the remains of an early Texas homestead.
 The park also offers bike trails and fishing.

 Crockett Gardens Falls by the picturesque Lake Georgetown is located about 45-minutes away north from Austin.
 It features several small waterfalls that feed the lake.
 The waterfalls can be reached by a 5.8-mile (9-km) trail that starts at Cedar Breaks Park.
 Or you can opt for a 26-mi (41-km) San Gabriel Goodwater Loop Trail, which goes around Lake Georgetown.
 The lake has a swimming beach and several picnic zones as well as scenic overlooks to enjoy the view.

 Barton Creek Greenbelt: Sculpture Falls and Twin Falls